NuevoFoundation/workshops/content/english/python-turtle/activity-11.md

 If there is any time left, try drawing your own shapes and designs!
 Make your picture interesting using various shapes and colors.

-Click [here](https://repl.it/languages/python_turtle) to open a new blank repl.it window to start on your creation.
+Click [here](https://trinket.io/library/trinkets/create?lang=python3) to open a new blank Trinket window to start on your creation.

 ## Help, I am stuck!